opencaesar/martian-rover-example/README.md

 ## Reference for the OML model

-The OML model present in this repository is an adaption of the Martian Rover presented in: Castet, Jean-Francois & Bareh, Magdy & Nunes, Jeffery & Jenkins, Steven & Lee, Gene.
+The OML model present in this repository is an adaptation of the Martian Rover presented in: Castet, Jean-Francois & Bareh, Magdy & Nunes, Jeffery & Jenkins, Steven & Lee, Gene.
 (2016).
 Fault Management Ontology and Modeling Patterns.
 10.2514/6.2016-5544.

 ## License